LambdAurora/LambDynamicLights/API.md

 ## Utility methods

+ - `DynamicLightHandler#makeHandler` will transforms 2 functions into an handler.
  - `DynamicLightHandler#makeLivingEntityHandler` will merge the given handler with a basic handler for living entity which detects item light sources.
  - `DynamicLightHandler#makeCreeperEntityHandler` will optionally merge the given handler with a basic handler for creepers.
 May be useful for Creepers mod.
  - `LambDynLights#getLuminanceFromItemStack` will return the luminance value of the given item stack.